Dating

 “I don’t need three self-esteem-destroying paragraphs about why you didn’t like me.”

 Even though it happened years ago, I’ll never forget the novelistic text that popped up on my phone a few days after I went on a date with a Hinge match.
-We met for the usual drinks at a bar.
+We met for casual drinks at a bar.
 We laughed and chatted.
 And then he walked me home.
-It was very casual and friendly, so it seemed clear we didn’t vibe in a romantic way; in fact, I was already on a different date a few days later when I saw his name pop up on my phone.
+It was very laidback and friendly, so it seemed clear we didn’t vibe in a romantic way.
+In fact, I was already on a different date a few days later when I saw his name pop up on my phone.

 When I glanced at his text, I saw paragraphs explaining all the reasons why we wouldn’t work out as a couple.
 We barely knew each other and yet, by the length and wording of his message, it seemed like he was ending a 10-year marriage.
 Later, when I sat down to give it a more thorough read, I realized that ghosting would have been way less painful.
 If fact, I almost felt bad that he put so much effort into letting me down.

-Ghosting gets a bad rap, so I can see why he took the time to let me down gently.
-But honestly, reading a list of reasons why someone doesn’t like you seems to be a bit overkill.
-As someone who has sent similar texts, I’ve officially decided that it’s completely unnecessary to send these types of texts where all the negatives and mismatched vibes are spelled out.
+Ghosting gets a bad rap, so I can see why he took the time to explain himself.
+But honestly, reading a list of reasons why we wouldn’t work out seemed like overkill.
+As someone who has sent similar texts over the years, I’ve officially decided that it’s completely unnecessary to craft lengthy messages that list all the negatives of a date or why the vibes won’t work.
 In other words: Let’s just ghost each other, FFS.

 By the length and wording of this person’s message, you’d think he was ending a 10-year marriage.

-If you’re out there meeting new people, then you already know ghosting has become an expected side effect in the search for love.
+If you’re on the dating scene, then you already know ghosting is par for the course in the search for love.
 One study found that out of 554 participants, 25.3% of people have been ghosted while 21.3% have ghosted someone else.
 The more times we swipe right, it seems, the more likely it is for ghosting to occur.

-You could argue that there are plenty of moments where it’s better to silently move on, but it definitely isn’t for everyone.
-Defined as “the abrupt end of communication with a person without letting them know you are no longer speaking to them,” ghosting has become a cultural norm, and one that can cause an equal amount of hurt, Cummins explains.
+You could argue that there are plenty of moments where it’s better to silently move on, but the ghosting tactic definitely isn’t for everyone.
+Defined as “the abrupt end of communication with a person without letting them know you are no longer speaking to them,” ghosting has become a cultural norm — and one that can cause a lot of hurt, Cummins explains.
 Society tends to urge people to avoid ghosting at all costs, but could a fear of ghosting be the very reason why some folks overthink it and overreact?

 “I don’t need three self-esteem-destroying paragraphs about why you didn’t like me.”

-Of course, if you go on a string of dates, hook up, swap heartfelt memories, or start to catch feelings, that’s when you do owe each other a quick note — or even a bona fide breakup text.
+Of course, if you go on a string of dates, hook up, swap heartfelt memories, meet friends, or start to catch feelings, that’s when you do owe each other an explanatory note — or even a bonafide breakup text.
 “At that point, I’m OK with a message like, ‘I don’t think this is going to work,’” Kyra says.
-When connections have been made, Uma says she also appreciates a quick note.
-“It’s good social etiquette.”
+When connections have been made, Uma says she also appreciates a quick message.
+“At that point, it’s good social etiquette.”

 Personally, I’d say less is more in almost every scenario.
-If you catch yourself writing a novel to a stranger after two meh dates, please resist the urge to hit send.
+If you catch yourself writing a novel to a near-perfect stranger after one or two meh dates, please resist the urge to hit send.

 Studies referenced: